realm/realm-kotlin-samples/AppServicesUsageSamples/apps/presence-detection/README.md

 The clients would send a heart beat to the server each X seconds, then the server could poll for the clients that have not send a beat in Y amount of time, deeming them as disconnected.

-While this approach would improve the response time, it would use more resources and would scalate worse.
+While this approach would improve the response time, it would use more resources and wouldn't scale as well.